-Join Scott Hirsch for an in-depth discussion in this video Recording bass to an audio track, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Recording bass to an audio track, part of Learning Pro Tools.

 - Now that we've seen the steps to record MIDI,…recording audio will be a breeze.…In this movie, we'll make a bassline for our song…by recording a bass guitar to an audio track.…If we decide to record our bass…directly into our audio interface with no amp,…there are a few things to keep in mind.…Your interface has to accept an instrument level.…Some interfaces are designed to do this.…Others can only accept line or mic level input,…in which case you would need to use a DI box…to step the impedance and signal strength…down to micro line level.…